Loff-code/ESP32-Project/README.md

 ## Getting started

-1. **Hardware** — An ESP-8266 or ESP-32, an LDR or similar light sensor, a couple of LEDs, a buzzer, and optional relays / ultrasonic sensor.
+1. **Hardware** — An ESP-32, an LDR or similar light sensor, a couple of LEDs, a buzzer, and optional relays / ultrasonic sensor.
 2. **Software** — PlatformIO or the Arduino IDE, plus the ESP core and any required libraries.
 3. **Build** — Open the project folder in your IDE, adjust any pin numbers in `defines.h`, then upload to your board.
 4. **Wi-Fi** — Edit the SSID and password in `getWifi.h` (or in a separate secrets file).